Joseph Calleia: Early life

+Stage career

-In 1926, Calleia landed his first prominent stage role, in George Abbott and Philip Dunning's smash hit, Broadway.
+In 1926, Calleia landed his first prominent stage role, in George Abbott and Philip Dunning's smash hit Broadway.
 He played a shuffling, coin-jingling waiter in the melodrama that New York Times critic Brooks Atkinson later called a "noisy, bustling cyclorama of backstage life [that] remains a landmark in the American theater."
-Calleia also acted as the company's stage manager and, working for producer Jed Harris, he supervised some ten duplicate productions of Broadway in the US and abroad.
+Calleia also acted as the company's stage manager and, working for producer Jed Harris, he supervised some 10 duplicate productions of Broadway in the U.S. and abroad.

 A succession of acclaimed performances in successful Broadway plays followed, including as a shiftless newspaper reporter in The Front Page (1928), a convicted murderer in The Last Mile (1930), and the sinister chauffeur in Grand Hotel (1930).
 Calleia became a star with Small Miracle (1934), a Broadway production described by The New Yorker as "a very satisfactory melodrama with Joseph Spurin-Calleia as the pleasantest murderer you ever saw."

 "What an actor—Joseph Calleia", said Orson Welles, who directed and performed with Calleia in Touch of Evil (1958):

 I fell in love with him as a ten-year-old boy.
 I saw him in a play in New York ... a very well-staged melodrama which was an enormous hit for about a year—it was made as a movie later with somebody else.
 He had the leading role, and I never forgot him.
 And through the years I'd seen him in movies—little things.
 And I could never forget that performance of his.
 He's always played very stereotyped parts in pictures but is one of the best actors I've ever known.
 I have such respect for him.
 You play next to him and you just feel the thing that you do with a big actor—this dynamo going on.

 Naming the theatre's villain of the year for 1934, nationally syndicated columnist Paul Harrison of the Newspaper Enterprise Association selected "Joseph Spurin-Calleia, whose gangster role in Small Miracle provided one of the finest of all performances on Broadway."